If you want to learn all about the biggest Australian cities by population, you’ve come to the right place.

 State: New South Wales

-The central New South Wales city of Newcastle is experiencing peak popularity for visiting tourists and those yearning to relocate to a picturesque location without the non-stop, crowded streets of the big Australian capital cities.
-With just half a million residents enjoying its incredible coastal landscape, Newcastle is a place to truly get back to nature and live life a little slower – but with all the same drawcards a bigger city can offer.
+Newcastle is experiencing peak popularity for visiting tourists and those yearning to relocate to a picturesque location without the non-stop, crowded streets of Australia’s largest cities.
+With just half a million residents enjoying its incredible coastal landscape, Newcastle is a place to truly get back to nature and live life a little slower — but with all the same drawcards a bigger city can offer.

-- Surf and swim on Newcastle Beach, Redhead Beach and Merewether Beach – and so many more!
+- Surf and swim on Newcastle Beach, Redhead Beach, Merewether Beach — and many more!

 - Camp out on Stockton Beach — and ride their sand dunes!